BladeRunnerJS/brjs-appcache/README.md

 - Appcache is configured at an aspect level, as different aspects will use different appcaches.
 - A config file named `appcache.conf` is looked for in the aspect folder.
 It supports the following properties in YAML format:
     - `version` a specific version to use for the appcache manifest in dev or prod.

+> The config file must either have a valid property name in it or be removed.
+Invalid property names or empty config files will produce errors in BRJS.
+The property value however can is permitted to be blank.